Am I eligible?

 Open the list of courses with places available (not all courses will open) and use the link beside the appropriate course.

-Applications open in early March.
-The closing date is 23 June.
+Applications open on Thursday 3 March 2022.
+The closing date is Tuesday, 21 June 2022.
 Incomplete applications will not be considered - your application, including application fee, must be submitted by the closing date.

 If your result won't be out by the closing date, you should enclose any results already available with a note saying when the final result is expected.
 Your result must be forwarded ASAP.
 As applications are assessed soon after the closing date, if you are awaiting results you will only be considered if places remain following initial offers.

-If places remain in a course after assessment of applications received by the closing date, late applications may be accepted in a late window from c22 August to 1 September.
+If places remain in a course after assessment of applications received by the closing date, late applications may be accepted in a late window in early August (10 to 17 August 2022).
+The list of available places (linked above) will be updated on 10 August.
 If you are considering transfer before the normal closing date, don't postpone applying until this date as there may be no places available.